First Arts company logo

 Further images

-In 1989, Art Bronzes International undertook a project titled The Canadian Contemporary Sculpture Collection, of which this bear was one of the first eight works created.
-While the work is...
+In 1989, Art Bronzes International launched The Canadian Contemporary Sculpture Collection, with this bear among the first eight works produced.
+Though the edition was announced at 500, the firm later...

 Read more